Edward III of England: Alice Perrers

+Discontent at home

-Military failure abroad, and the associated fiscal pressure of constant campaigns, led to political discontent at home.
-The problems came to a head in the parliament of 1376, the so-called Good Parliament.
-The parliament was called to grant taxation, but the House of Commons took the opportunity to address specific grievances.
-In particular, criticism was directed at some of the king's closest advisors.
+Military failure abroad, and the associated fiscal pressure of constant campaigns, led to political discontent in England.
+Finance was a particular grievance; although it was rarely raised as an issue before 1371, after that time complaints about the royal household's expenditure were frequent.
+The problems came to a head in the Parliament of 1376, the so-called Good Parliament.
+The Parliament was called to grant taxation, but the House of Commons took the opportunity to address specific grievances.
+In particular, criticism was directed at some of the King's closest advisors.
 Lord Chamberlain William Latimer, 4th Baron Latimer, and Steward of the Household John Neville, 3rd Baron Neville de Raby, were dismissed from their positions.
-Edward's mistress, Alice Perrers, who was seen to hold far too much power over the ageing king, was banished from court.
+Edward III's mistress, Alice Perrers, who was seen to hold far too much power over the ageing king, was banished from court.

 Yet the real adversary of the Commons, supported by powerful men such as Wykeham and Edmund Mortimer, 3rd Earl of March, was John of Gaunt.
-Both the king and Edward of Woodstock were by this time incapacitated by illness, leaving Gaunt in virtual control of government.
-Gaunt was forced to give in to the demands of parliament, but at its next convocation, in 1377, most of the achievements of the Good Parliament were reversed.
+Both the King and Edward of Woodstock were by this time incapacitated by illness, leaving Gaunt in virtual control of government.
+Gaunt was forced to give in to the demands of Parliament, but at its next convocation in 1377, most of the achievements of the Good Parliament were reversed and a poll tax was instituted to pay for the war.

+Death and succession

-Edward did not have much to do with any of this; after around 1375 he played a limited role in the government of the realm.
-Around 29 September 1376 he fell ill with a large abscess.
-After a brief period of recovery in February 1377, the king died of a stroke at Sheen on 21 June.
+Edward III did not have much to do with any of this; after around 1375 he played a limited role in the government of the realm.
+Around 29 September 1376, he fell ill with a large abscess.
+After a brief period of recovery in February 1377, the King died of a stroke at Sheen on 21 June.

-Succession

-Edward III was succeeded by his ten-year-old grandson, King Richard II, son of Edward of Woodstock, since Woodstock himself had died on 8June 1376.
-In 1376, Edward had signed letters patent on the order of succession to the crown, citing in second position John of Gaunt, born in 1340, but ignoring Philippa, daughter of Lionel, born in 1338.
+Edward III was succeeded by his ten-year-old grandson, King Richard II, son of Edward of Woodstock, since Woodstock himself had died on 8 June 1376.
+In 1376, Edward had signed letters patent on the order of succession to the crown, citing in second position his third son John of Gaunt, but ignoring Philippa, daughter of his second son Lionel of Antwerp, Duke of Clarence.
 Philippa's exclusion contrasted with a decision by Edward I in 1290, which had recognized the right of women to inherit the crown and to pass it on to their descendants.
-The order of succession determined in 1376 led the House of Lancaster to the throne in 1399 (John of Gaunt was Duke of Lancaster), whereas the rule decided by Edward I would have favoured Philippa's descendants, among them the House of York, beginning with Richard of York, her great-grandson.
+The order of succession determined in 1376 led the House of Lancaster to the throne in 1399 (Gaunt was Duke of Lancaster), whereas the rule decided by Edward I would have favoured Philippa's descendants, among them the House of York, beginning with Richard of York, her great-grandson.
+The large number of cousins that were created is sometimes argued to have laid the foundations for the Wars of the Roses in the fifteenth century.